Community Midwives of Toronto

 Lisa Thacker, RM

-Bridget Lynch, RM, MA - Currently on Leave
+Bridget Lynch, RM, MA - Affiliate, Former Founding Partner

 Bridget has been practising midwifery in Toronto for over 25 years.
 She was one of the first 60 midwives to be regulated in Ontario in 1994 following completion of the Michener Midwifery Program.
 Her education includes a Bachelor of Arts in history and an MA in women’s studies, and she is an Assistant Professor in the Midwifery Education Programme at McMaster University.
 She is the past president of the Association of Ontario Midwives and served for three years as the President of the International Confederation of Midwives.
 Bridget is a founding Partner of Community Midwives of Toronto (1994).